Brands that employ design thinking are perhaps easier to spot than they used to be.

 This means rethinking snacks for women, for example, including a stacked crisp that comes in a plastic tray so they can be eaten easily and cleanly and don’t have to be consumed in one visit.
 They’re also less noisy to eat.

 Pepsico has also been pushing a test and learn approach in the Japanese and Chinese markets.
-In Japan, the Pepsi brand has introduced new versions and flavours (such as cucumber), which, if they don’t sell well, can be withdrawn after three months – an approach that may be brough to the US market.
+In China, the Pepsi brand has introduced new limited edition versions and flavours, such as the elaborately decorated Pepsi China cans and a salted caramel flavour, promoted by rapper and influencer Jackson Wang.

-Nooyi speaks to HBR about the challenge of creating a culture of design across such a large organisation:
+Nooyi spoke to Harvard Business Review about the challenge of creating a culture of design across such a large organisation:

 “In the past, being decentralized was our strength, but also our weakness.
 It’s a fine approach when the whole world is growing and life is peachy.
 But it doesn’t work when things are volatile globally and you need coordination.”